The Souvenir: Release

 The film had its world premiere at the Sundance Film Festival on January 27, 2019.
 A24 and Curzon Artificial Eye acquired U.S. and U.K. distribution rights to the film, respectively.
 Focus Features acquired distribution rights for the world excluding North America, the United Kingdom and Taiwan.
 It was released in the United States on 17 May 2019 by A24, and in the United Kingdom on 30 August 2019.
 It was released on VOD by Lionsgate Home Entertainment on 30 July 2019.

 Reception

 Box office

-The Souvenir grossed $1 million in the United States and Canada, and $1.1 million in other territories for a worldwide total of $2.1 million.
+The Souvenir made $85,851 from four theaters in its opening weekend, an average of $21,463 per venue.
+The film ultimately grossed $1 million in the United States and Canada, and $1 million in other territories, for a worldwide total of $2 million.